 Completing W-8BEN Tax Forms for Overseas Royalty Payments

-United States tax law requires that 30 percent be withheld of any regular payment made to individuals who reside elsewhere.
-Exceptions may be granted, however, for individuals who reside in countries that have tax treaties with the United States.
-Individuals who earn income from U.S. sources and who wish to claim tax-treaty benefits must obtain an Individual Taxpayer Identification Number (ITIN) from the U.S. Internal Revenue Service or a Social Security Number (SSN) from the Social Security Administration.
-If your country has a tax treaty with the U.S. and you provide us with your ITIN or SSN, you will be taxed according to the requirements of that treaty.
+If you are not a U.S. citizen, United States tax law requires that 30 percent be withheld of any regular payment made to individuals who reside elsewhere.
+Exceptions may be granted, however, for individuals who reside in countries that have tax treaties with the United States and who submit a completed W-8BEN tax form.
+If your country has a tax treaty with the U.S. and you provide us with a completed W-8BEN tax form, you will be taxed according to the requirements of that treaty.
 If there is no treaty, 30 percent of your U.S earnings will be withheld.

 FREQUENTLY ASKED QUESTIONS